bamboocreative/bamboocreative.github.io/_project/ubisoft.md

 # Outcomes
 {: .center }

-During our time working with Ubisoft, we helped their internal marketing department win key pieces of business for a bevy of titles like Tom Clancy's Splinter Cell: Blacklist, Assassin's Creed 3/4/5, Spartacus: Legends, Tom Clancy's The Division, ZombiU, FarCry 4, and others.

-In addition, the images we produced for the special box set of Tom Clancy's Splinter Cell: Blacklist Limited Edition won the prestigious "Best Cool S***" award at the 2014 GMS Awards.
+{% include project-image-half.html text="<p>During our time working with Ubisoft, we helped their internal marketing department win key pieces of business for a bevy of titles like Tom Clancy's Splinter Cell: Blacklist, Assassin's Creed 3/4/5, Spartacus: Legends, Tom Clancy's The Division, ZombiU, FarCry 4, and others.</p><p>In addition, the images we produced for the special box set of Tom Clancy's Splinter Cell: Blacklist Limited Edition won the prestigious 'Best Cool S***' award at the 2014 GMS Awards.</p>" image=page.image-3 class="no-margin-top" %}
-{: .center }

 {% include testimonial.html text="\"The team at Elevendy makes us look good!
 They play well with my lead Art Directors and are able to channel whatever personality type they require, and more importantly, deliver on the quality, quantity, time, and budget.
-We've worked with them on multiple key art projects within the videogame industry and they ALWAYS take it to the next level.\"" credit="-Michael Hammond, Creative Director - Ubisoft" class="quote-center dark" %}
+We've worked with them on multiple key art projects within the videogame industry and they ALWAYS take it to the next level.\"" credit="-Michael Hammond, Creative Director - Ubisoft" class="quote-center dark no-margin-bottom" %}

-{% include project-image-full.html class="no-margin-bottom no-margin-top" image=page.image-3 %}

-{% include project-image-column.html class="images-three no-margin-bottom no-margin-top" images=page.gallery %}

-{% include footer-cta.html text="Ready to up your game?" %}
+{% include footer-cta.html text="Ready to up your game?" class="no-margin-top" %}